Generating... quiz07c_n10

 $

 where $\mu$ is the population mean of breaking strength of a bundle of wool fibers.
-Suppose that a sample of 14 wool fiber bundles is obtained and their breaking strengths are measured.
-For what values of the $t$-statistic $T$ does the experimenter reject the null hypothesis with significance level $\alpha = 0.1$?
+Suppose that a sample of 24 wool fiber bundles is obtained and their breaking strengths are measured.
+Suppose that the sample mean $\bar{X}$ = 141.88 and the sample standard deviation is $S$ = 105.2.
+Use the significance level $\alpha = 0.05$, and find the correct statement.

 5. An experimenter is interested in the hypothesis testing problem